tomasstankovic/grunt-init-myapp/README.md

 # grunt-init-myapp

-> Create a new WebApp files with [grunt-init][], including LESS with LESSHAT mixins and RequireJS + /server, jshint, uglify and livereloading/.
+> Create a new WebApp files with [grunt-init][], including LESS with LESSHAT mixins, RequireJS with r.js optimizer, jshint and livereloading /+ server/.

 [grunt-init]: http://gruntjs.com/project-scaffolding